 Manufacturing, distribution, service and logistics problems can and do arise, particularly in light of the COVID-19 pandemic (including the spread of variants and mutant strains, such as the omicron variant which caused higher rates of absenteeism in some of our European factories in January 2022), and any such problems could have a significant impact on our business, financial condition and results of operations.
 Accordingly, any significant disruptions to the operations of our manufacturing or distribution centers or logistics providers for any reason, including labor relations issues, power interruptions, severe weather, fire or other circumstances beyond our control could cause our operating expenses to increase without coverage or compensation or seriously harm our ability to fulfill our customers' orders or deliver products on a timely basis, or both.
 Likewise, our ability to meet our customers' needs and expectations may be frustrated by delays, issues or interruptions in ramping up new production lines or plants.
 We must also maintain sufficient production capacity in order to meet anticipated customer demand, which carries fixed costs that we may not be able to offset if orders slow, which would adversely affect our operating margins.
 If we are unable to manufacture our products consistently, in sufficient quantities and on a timely basis, our sales, gross margins and our other operating results will be materially and adversely affected.
 Prompt shipment of our products is also very important to our business.
 If we experience significant delays in our manufacturing, shipping or logistics processes, this could cause disruption to our customers and damage our current and future customer relationships and may adversely affect our business.
 Such delays may also adversely impact our new product development.
-For example, if we were to lose one of our sites where new product development is undertaken, we may not be able to transfer or replicate that product development at another site, with the result of lost time and financial costs of developing the new product.
-We may also use high-risk chemicals in the manufacture of certain of our products, which are subject to handling risks, and any disruption in our ability to source or appropriately store these chemicals could adversely affect our manufacturing operations.
+For example, if we were to lose one of our sites where new product development is undertaken, we may not be able to transfer or replicate that product development.
+For example, if we were to lose one of o

 As a consequence of the COVID-19 pandemic, sales of syringes and vials to and for vaccination programs globally increased resulting in a revenue growth acceleration.
-The demand for such products may shrink, if the need for COVID-19 related solutions declines.
+The demand for such products may continue to shrink, if the need for COVID-19 related solutions declines.

-Since the outbreak of COVID-19, we have increased production capacity to support our customers' efforts to provide a rapid response to COVID-19.
+During COVID-19, we increased production capacity to support our customers' efforts in rapidly responding to COVID-19.
 In this context we have been providing: (i) glass vials and syringes to approximately 90% of currently marketed vaccine programs, according to our estimates based on public information (WHO, EMA, FDA); and (ii) plastic diagnostic consumables for the detection and diagnosis of COVID-19.
-COVID-19 has generated increased demand for our products and services, further enabling us to accelerate our growth strategy.
-Going forward, we expect demand for syringes, vials and related products and services to remain elevated as the COVID-19 vaccine and treatment programs continues to roll-out globally and as our customers contemplate the transition from multi-dose formats to single-dose formats.
-In addition, we expect continued tailwinds as epidemic preparedness, including the ongoing global COVID-19 vaccine rollout, booster shot distribution, and new vaccination programs, remains a priority for governments.
+COVID-19 has generated increased demand for our products and services.
+We expect reduced demand for COVID-19 related products as the COVID-19 pandemic wanes and potentially moves into an endemic stage.